sfu-ireceptor/dataloading-curation/test/imgt/README.md

 Each repertiore has been annotated with the HighV-QUEST annotation tool and the directory contains a single rearrangement file (a single .txz file) for each repertoire.
-If you are using an iReceptor Turnkey Repository (https://github.com/sfu-ireceptor/turnkey-service-php) please refer to the loading data section of the iReceptor Turnkey documentation for more detailed instructions on load Repertoire metadata and Rearrangement files.
+If you are using an iReceptor Turnkey Repository (https://github.com/sfu-ireceptor/turnkey-service-php) please refer to the loading data section of the iReceptor Turnkey documentation for more detailed instructions on loading Repertoire metadata and Rearrangement files.